 According to this rule, the preparations made must have established that the offeror possesses the ability to implement the offer.
-In the case of an offer wholly or partly in cash, this means, inter alia, that the offeror must have ensured that it has sufficient financial resources to implement the offer (cf. the principle to this effect stated in the introduction to the rules).
+In the case of an offer wholly or partly in cash, this means, inter alia, that the offeror must have ensured that it has sufficient financial resources to implement the offer(cf. Tthe principle to this effect stated in the introduction to the rules).

-The offeror must ensure that necessary financing will be available throughout the entire offer period, including such extensions of the acceptance period as may reasonably be expected.
+If, at the time the offer is made, the offeror is aware that it will be subject to scrutiny by public authorities with the result that the acceptance period might be extended, tThe offeror must ensure that any loans granted will extendnecessary financing will be available throughout the entire offer period, including such extensions of the acceptance period as may reasonably be expected.